oceanprotocol/uploader-ui/README.md

 The project uses NextJS + TypeScript + CSS modules and will connect to Ocean remote components by default.

-This is an example Demo for [DBS UI Library](https://github.com/oceanprotocol/dbs-ui-lib) which uses the Ocean Decentralized Backend storage.
+This is an example Demo for [Uploader UI Library](https://github.com/oceanprotocol/uploader-ui-lib) which uses the Ocean Decentralized Backend storage.

 Prerequisites: